sciguy14/Space-Halloween-Costume/README.md

 	* Getting started with NeoPixels: http://learn.adafruit.com/flora-rgb-smart-pixels/
 4. Follow the included schematic and sew everything into your shirt
 5. You may want to super glue the contacts once you've sewn them, so they don't untie
 5. Load the included software onto your Flora and watch it blink!

+*Note: On 4/17/2015 I added another sketch folder (stars-gemma) that works with the Adafruit Gemma instead of the Flora.
+Setup instructions unique to that platform can be found inside the sketch file.

 Open Source License
 -------------------